Make Magento 2 custom options management as easy as one-two-three

 Here is one more great feature that makes this Magento module a great options management tool: you may keep on using customizable options from a template after it has been unassigned from a product.
 All you need to do is set the ‘Keep Options after Unlinking Templates’ field to ‘Yes’.
 In a nutshell, this way you turn a template into custom options and may edit these options if necessary, being sure that changes won’t be applied to the template they belonged to.

 Magento 2 custom options are a great way to offer online shoppers different variations of the same product and encourage them to hit the ‘Buy Now’ button.
-Make customizable options management more efficient by putting to use the Product Custom Options Management by Aitoc.
+Make customizable options management more efficient by putting to use the Product Custom Options Magento 2 extension by Aitoc.
 If you have any questions about this extension or Magento, feel free to drop us a line any time.